coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Types: readiness and liveness.

-^ CODE_TRANSITION readiness probes let kubernetes know your application is ready to serve traffic
+^ readiness probes let kubernetes know your application is ready to serve traffic

 ^ CODE_TRANSITION liveness probes let kubernetes know your app is ... alive

 ^ without these, kubernetes may send traffic early or assesses liveliness based on resource settings

-^ httpGet, TCP, and shell execs, which allows you to call mix tasks or release commands
+^ CODE_TRANSITION Types of checks: httpGet, TCP, and shell execs

 ```yaml
 readinessProbe: